 Jenny also wrote this book, somehow, while working as a reporter for the New York Times, writing a weekly column for us, and being a fully functional human (read: wife, mother, friend, brick).
 Today, she explains how.

+How did you pull off writing this book on top of everything else you do?
 I really tried -- and sometimes failed -- to be disciplined in the writing-as-you-go process (sort of like cleaning as you go in the kitchen, which often still leads to sesame oil all over the stove).

 Every weekend I would make at least two treats and bring them to the office for taste testing on Monday.
 Then I would try to write the headnote right then in real time, unless it was back to the drawing board to rework the recipe, which I made note of too.
 Toward the end I had to bake at work at least once a week too, which everyone enjoyed but me because there is an electric stove there.
 Also I once almost caught the kitchen on fire, which people felt ambivalent about, to be honest.

+Were there any treats you tried to make that just didn't work?
 I learned early on I could not master a Ho Ho for the home cook and bagged that.
 The Fig Newtons took many many tries to get right.

+Is there anything in the book that you didn't like before you made the homemade version?
 I was never a Payday person, nor did I have much affinity for the Goo Goo Cluster.
 Now I love them both!